eraofchaos/eraofchaos.github.io/artifacts/Staff of Disruption.md

 ---
 title: "Artifacts - Archmage's Codex - Staff of Disruption"
 permalink: /artifacts/Staff of Disruption/
-excerpt: "Archmage's Codex - Staff of Disruption.
+excerpt: "Era of Chaos  Archmage's Codex - Staff of Disruption.
 A staff with great power sealed within.
 One of the Archmage's Codex."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Staff of Disruption.md"